Bizzaro/x230-osx/README.md

 * Wireless (Using USB mini WLAN adapter with native drivers from manufacturer)
 * Sound/Audio, automatic headphone detection, mute, volume controls fully working
 * Webcam
+* Bluetooth

 ### Not working
-* Bluetooth/built in mini-PCIE WLAN card (could swap card with Atheros 9280 and rebrand as Intel 6300)
+* Built in mini-PCIE WLAN card (could swap card with Atheros 9280 and rebrand as Intel 6300)
 * Card reader (never tried)
 * Fingerprint reader
 * VGA (does not exist on real apple computers)